Nixtla/popol-vuh/README.md

 ### [I will build our business  through creating the most value for our community of users, customers and collegues.](#i-will-build-our-business-through-creating-the-most-value-for-our-community-of-users-customers-and-colleagues)

-There are three groups of people that we care most about: users, customers, collegues and investors.
-We want to create the most possible value for them.
-We understand this as a max-min  Rawlsian  welfare function.
-We believe that by optimizing that wellnes function we will ultimately reach financial success and personal satisfaction.
+There are four groups of people that we care most about: users, customers, collegues and investors.
+We believe that by optimizing the wellness of the first three groups (users, customers and colleagues) we will maximize our business value as well, which means optimizing the wellness of our investors.

-We define success as maximazing the wellfare of the groups that consitute Nixtla.
-We want to create the most possible welfare for our community of customers, users, collegues and investors.
-We understand this as a max-min Rawlsian social welfare function.
+We define success as maximizing the wellness of the groups that consitute Nixtla.
+We understand this as a max-min Rawlsian social welfare function (called the 'egalitarian rule'), where we want to select an element $x$ which maximizes the 'minimum utility', that is, it solves the following optimization problem:

-Wellness is:

 $$
 \max_{x\in X}\min_{i\in I}u_{i}(x)
 $$

-Where $X$ be a set of possible 'states of the world' or 'alternatives states of our company'.
-Nixtla wishes to choose a single state from $X$ that maximizes the wellness function.
+Where $X$ is a set of possible 'states of the world' or 'alternatives states of our company', $I$ is a finite set representing a collection of individuals and $u_i:X\longrightarrow\mathbb{R}$ is the utility function that describes the amount of happiness or wellness an individual $i$ derives from each possible state.
+Nixtla wishes to choose a single state $x$ from $X$ that optimizes the wellness function.

-Let $I$ be a finite set, representing a collection of individuals.
-For each $i \in I$, let $u_i:X\longrightarrow\mathbb{R}$ be a utility function, describing the amount of happiness or welness an individual $i$ derives from each possible state.

-A social choice theory|social choice rule is a mechanism which uses the data $(u_i)_{i \in I}$ to select some element(s) from $X$ which are `best' for society.
-The question of what 'best' means is the basic question of social choice theory.
-The 'egalitarian rule' selects an element $x \in X$ which maximizes the 'minimum utility', that is, it solves the optimization problem above.

 ### [I will never pass up an opportunity to help out a colleague](#i-will-never-pass-up-an-opportunity-to-help-out-a-colleague)
 It doesn’t matter who you report to or what division you’re in.
 If you’re an Nixtlican, every other Nixtlican is your colleague.
 A culture where we always try to help one another is the one we all want to work in.

-Taken more broadly, `colleague` is all those in the same role in the world.
+Taken more broadly, *colleagues* are all those in the same role in the world.
 Can you write a blog post or give a talk that will help everyone who is exposed to it?

 Part of helping someone is communicating clearly.
 This doesn’t mean saying “yes” to every request.
 The distance between saying you’ll help someone and actually helping them is a gap often created with the best intentions.
 But when we don’t bridge that gap, accountability suffers throughout the organization.
 Our desire to help might make it tempting to tell someone we’ll do something, but we should always be impeccable with our word.